 image::images/drop_table_stmt.png[Drop Table Statement]

 More than one table can be removed with a single DROP TABLE statement.
 The CASCADE keyword causes dependent objects such as views or foreign key constraints to be dropped as well.
-RESTRICT – the default – has the opposite effect; if there are any dependent objects then the table will not be dropped.
+RESTRICT – the default – has the opposite effect; if there are any dependent objects, then the table will not be dropped.

 .DROP CASCADE and Foreign Keys